-Northwestern School District is committed to providing a safe school environment for all students.
-The school recognizes that food allergies, in some instances, may be severe and even occasionally life threatening.
+Northwestern R-I School District is committed to providing a safe school environment for all students.
+The school recognizes that food allergies, in some instances, may be severe and even occasionally life-threatening.
+Northwestern R-I School has created this policy to reduce the likelihood of severe allergic reactions of students with known food allergies while at school, and to increase the likelihood that appropriate medical treatment is available in the case of an allergic reaction.
+The Northwestern R-I School's aim is to help students learn how to manage their food allergies while providing an environment where the risk of exposure is reduced and emergency support is available.
+The school cannot achieve this goal alone and student and family involvement are critical.
 Information pertaining to the student's allergies will be shared with faculty and staff who have contact with the student, but otherwise will be kept as confidential as possible.
 Parents of students with life-threatening allergies must provide NW School with emergency medications and a written statement from their medical provider outlining any special dietary restrictions or needs.
+Ultimately the primary responsibility for reducing the risks associated with food allergies rests with the students and their parents.
+The School's policy is as follows: